dami-nation/WindowsAD/README.md

 This is a lab simulating a basic Active Directory (AD) domain setup, built from scratch on VirtualBox.
 The lab includes the installation and configuration of a Windows Server 2022 domain controller and a Windows 10 client machine, domain join, DNS, shared folder access, user/group creation, and GPO enforcement.

-I have also linked a newer version of the lab run on UTM on my website.
+I have also linked a newer, detailed version of the lab run on UTM on my website.
 I broke it into two labs. check them out -> https://oladami.com/posts/windows-client-join/ https://oladami.com/posts/windows-ad-lab/

 _Lab Summary_